Bicester Airfield: Post-war

+Recent History

-The airfield is a substantially unmodified pre-war RAF station with many listed buildings.
+The airfield is a substantially unmodified pre-war RAF station with 19 listed buildings.
 The brick-built 1934 "Fort" type 1959/34 control tower survives, as do the two C-type and two A-type aircraft hangars.

-During the late 1990s The Welbeck Estate Group/Hodge Group acquired 300 post war and modern Officers and NCO married quarters on the Stratton Fields and The Rowans housing estate.
+During the late 1990s, The Welbeck Estate Group/Hodge Group acquired 300 post-war and modern Officers and NCO married quarters on the Stratton Fields and The Rowans housing estate.
 In the late 1990s, plans were proposed to develop the airfield for housing and industry, but they were abandoned due to strong local opposition and the historic nature of the site.
 In 2002, Cherwell District Council designated the aerodrome as a Conservation Area.